-ACTON-AGUA DULCE UNIFIED SCHOOL DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION JUNE 30, 2023
+ACTON-AGUA DULCE UNIFIED SCHOOL DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION JUNE 30, 2024

+Total Fund Balance - Governmental Funds

+Amounts reported for assets and liabilities for governmental activities in the statement of net position are different from amounts reported in governmental funds because:

+Capital assets:

+In governmental funds, only current assets are reported.
+In the statement of net position, all assets are reported, including capital assets and accumulated depreciation:

+Capital assets \$ 53,567,111

+Accumulated depreciation \$ (20,569,214) 32,997,897

-Total Fund Balance - Governmental Funds \$ 15,780,890 Amounts reported for assets and liabilities for governmental activities in the statement of net position are different from amounts reported in governmental funds because: Capital assets: In governmental funds, only current assets are reported.
-In the statement of net position all assets are reported, including capital assets and accumulated depreciation: Capital assets Capital assets Capital assets (18,805,665) 34,717,811 Deferred amount on refunding: In governmental funds, the net effect of refunding bonds is recognized when debt is issued, whereas this amount is deferred and amortized in the government-wide financia statements: 16,568 Unmatured interest on long-term debt: In governmental funds, interest on long-term debt is not recognized until the period in which it matures and is paid.
+Deferred amount on refunding:

+In governmental funds, the net effect of refunding bonds is recognized when debt is issued, whereas this amount is deferred and amortized in the government-wide financial statements:

+Unmatured interest on long-term debt:

+In governmental funds, interest on long-term debt is not recognized until the period in which it matures and is paid.
 In the government-wide statement of activities, it is recognized in the period that it is incurred.
-The additional liability for unmatured interest owing at the end of the period was: ; (49,411) Long-term liabilities: In governmental funds, only current liabilities are reported.
-In the statement of net position all liabilities, including long-term liabilities, are reported.
-Long-term liabilities relating to governmental activities consist of: Total general obligation bonds Total certificates of participation Early retirement incentive Compensated absences Total OPEB liability Net pension liability 1,172,106 9,961,749 (29,415,449) Deferred outflows and inflows of resources relating to pensions: In governmental funds, deferred outflows and inflows of resources relating to pensions are not reported because they are applicable to future periods.
-In the statement of new position, deferred outflows and inflows of resources relating to pensions are reported.
-Deferred outflows of resources related to pensions \$ 2,882,089 Deferred inflows of resources related to pensions \$ (2,245,384) t 636,705 Deferred outflows and inflows of resources relating to OPEB: In governmental funds, deferred outflows and inflows of resources relating to OPEB are not reported because they are applicable to future periods.
-In the statement of net position deferred outflows and inflows of resources relating to OPEB are reported.
-Deferred outflows of resources related to OPEB \$ 314,560 Deferred inflows of resources related to OPEB (258,820) , 55,740 Total Net Position - Governmental Activities \$ 21,742,854 ·
+The additional liability for unmatured interest owing at the end of the period was:

+Long-term liabilities:

+In governmental funds, only current liabilities are reported.
+In the statement of net position, all liabilities, including long-term liabilities, are reported.
+Long-term liabilities relating to governmental activities consist of:

+(continued on the next page)

+ACTON-AGUA DULCE UNIFIED SCHOOL DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION, continued JUNE 30, 2024

-ACTON-AGUA DULCE UNIFIED SCHOOL DISTRICT GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES FOR THE YEAR ENDED JUNE 30, 2023
+ACTON-AGUA DULCE UNIFIED SCHOOL DISTRICT GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES FOR THE YEAR ENDED JUNE 30, 2024